Space-filling curves of self-similar sets (III): Skeletons: Introduction

 \section{Introduction}

-The space-filling curves (SFC) have attracted the attention of mathematicians over a century since Peano's menument work \cite{Peano1890}.
+Space-filling curves (SFC) have attracted the attention of mathematicians over a century since Peano's seminal work \cite{Peano1890}.
 In a series of three papers, \cite{RaoZhangS16}, \cite{DaiRaoZhang15} and the present paper, we give a systematic investigation of space-filling curves for connected self-similar sets.

-The notion of skeleton, which can be regarded as a kind of vertex set of a fractal, was first introduced in the note of \cite{DaiWang10}, designed for SFCs of self-affine tiles.
+The notion of skeleton, which can be regarded as a kind of vertex set of a fractal, was first introduced in \cite{DaiWang10}, designed for SFCs of self-affine tiles.
 The constructions of SFCs in \cite{RaoZhangS16} and \cite{DaiRaoZhang15} are based on the assumption that the self-similar set in consideration possesses a skeleton.
 Precisely, it is shown that

-\begin{theorem} (\cite{DaiRaoZhang15}) If $K$ is a connected self-similar set satisfying the open set condition, then $K$ admits space-filling curves provided that $K$ has a skeleton. \end{theorem}
+\begin{theorem}[\cite{DaiRaoZhang15}] Let $K$ be a connected self-similar set which has a skeleton and satisfies the open set condition, then $K$ admits space-filling curves. \end{theorem}

-The goal of present paper is to study when a self-similar set has skeletons and how do we find them, which provides the last piece of the puzzle in our theory on SFCs.
+The goal of the present paper is to study when a self-similar set has skeletons and how to find them, which is the last part of our theory on constructing SFCs.

 Recall that a \emph{self-similar set} is a non-empty compact set $K$ satisfying the set equation